Malkard/nulltac/README.md

 At the same time, I will also apply agile development best practices.
 I have used them professionally, but this is a way to consolidate my experience and make these practices more habitual.

 - Automated testing
-- Story and sprint-based planning
+- Planning using github projects (kanban-style)
 - Version control
 - DevOps